dmx-systems/dmx-documentation/docs/user.rst

 You can also grab every item and drag it where you want it to be.
 Zooming in or out is done by scrolling up or down.

+.. _user-bulk-selection-label:

 Bulk selection
 ==============
-To move more than one item at a time you can bulk select several items by keeping the CTRL key pressed and clicking them.
+To move more than one item at a time you can bulk select several items by keeping the CTRL key pressed and drawing a rectangle around the items you want to select.
 The selected topics now have a blue border.
 Drag the whole selection where you want to place it.